 Monroe County Youth Center ProgramsMonroe County Youth Center Overview

 The Monroe County Youth Center is operated by the 38th Judicial Circuit Court - Family Division.
-The facility has a total capacity of 45 beds divided between residential treatment and secure detention The Youth Center employs 40 staff and is licenced by the State of Michigan Bureau of Child and Adult Licensing.
+The facility has a total capacity of 45 beds divided between residential treatment and secure detention.
+The Youth Center employs 40 staff and is licensed by the State of Michigan Bureau of Child and Adult Licensing.

 Both programs utilize a point-based incentive/sanction behavioral intervention program designed to teach responsibility and accountability.
 The residential treatment program utilizes a level system that allows youth more privileges and opportunities as they develop skills and competencies that are designed around their individualized goals.